Context Graph vs Knowledge Graph: Key Differences for AI

 • External policies vs embedded governance: Separate rule documentation versus queryable policy nodes as graph elements.

-Knowledge graphs vs context graphs: Side-by-side comparison
+Knowledge graphs vs context graphs: side-by-side comparison

-Permalink to “Knowledge graphs vs context graphs: Side-by-side comparison”
+Permalink to “Knowledge graphs vs context graphs: side-by-side comparison”

 Dimension Knowledge Graph Context Graph